nyknycmag/whitepaper/README.md

 ## 2.3.
 Community

-The most important thing we build is community - a commonwealth of people who share common interests.
+The most important thing we build is community - a group of people who share common interests.

 TODO

 ## 2.4.
-Initiatives
+Foundation

+A transparent non-profit decentralized autonomnous organization (DAO) that protects the brand and the community and redistributes money from commercial sub-initiatives to non-profit ones within *Commonwealth*.

+### 2.4.1.
+Legal entity

+TODO

+## 2.5.
+Commonwealth

 The movement includes many individual sub-initiatives that are managed separately and independently.
-These are non-profit but also for-profit initiatives focusing on different segments.
+It's a commonwealth of non-profit but also for-profit initiatives focusing on different segments.
 There is no central leadership.

+The relationship between *the Foundation* and the various commonwealth initiatives is similar to a [franchise](https://en.wikipedia.org/wiki/Franchising). *The Movement*, through *the Foundation*, provides its brand and community to the initiative, based on agreed terms.

 Don't confuse initiatives and legal entities - legal entities can server multiple initiatives.
 For example, a legal entity for Magazine contain Magazine and Store intitiatives and is for-profit.

 The following initiatives are presented in this document:
- - Foundation\*
  - Magazine
  - Store
  - Publishing
  - Events
  - Research
+ - Awards
  - Physical spaces
+ - Lab

 *\*The only significant power the Foundation has is to protect the brand and community and, as a non-profit organization, to transparently redistribute money.*

-## 2.5.
+## 2.6.
 Cooperation

 We collaborate with global and local partners and communities across the ecosystem which share similar values.
 We only work with reputable organisations and communities.